slipstream/SlipStreamDocumentation/docs/administrator-manual/src/main/markdown/04-installation.md

 SlipStream server and the underlying database.
 These packages will pull in all of the necessary dependencies.

-    $ yum install slipstream-server-nginx-proxy slipstream-server slipstream-hsqldb
+    $ yum install -y \
+        slipstream-server \
+        slipstream-server-nginx-conf \
+        slipstream-hsqldb

-This installs the software for the proxy, SlipStream server, and SQL database.
+This installs the software for the SlipStream server, proxy, and SQL database.

-The software for SlipStream will be installed in the `/opt/slipstream` directory and the configuration files will be in `/etc/slipstream`.
+The software for SlipStream will be installed in the `/opt/slipstream/server` directory and the configuration files will be in `/etc/slipstream`.

-The simplest deployment puts the database on the same machine as the SlipStream server.
-However, it is also possible to place it on a separate server for high-availability deployments.
-This is the reason that the database dependency is not included in the SlipStream package.
+The simplest deployment puts the server, proxy, and database on the same machine.
+However other deployment configurations, such as those for high-availability, are supported.
+This is the reason that the proxy and database dependencies are not included in the server package.

-## SSH public/private keys

-The SlipStream server uses SSH for secure communication between the orchestrator and user virtual machines.
-By default these are the root private (`$HOME/.ssh/id_rsa`) and public (`$HOME/.ssh/id_rsa.pub`) keys.
-Ensure that these exist, or better, generate a separate key pair for use with SlipStream.

-To generate a new key pair, use the command:

-    $ ssh-keygen

-The parameters to indicate the key pair to use are found in the *SlipStream Advanced* configuration section of the web interface.

 ## Start Database